 - Do you have a documented failover plan?

 - Can this plan be used to quiesce load onto a single cluster in order to resolve data discrepancies in case of some replication error?

 - How will you validate your approach and check for data consistency?

 - What type of application testing will there be before you start the Master-Master replication?
-ClustrixDB on AWS may be a good candidate for validating that two will not encounter data inconsistencies.
+Xpand on AWS may be a good candidate for validating that two will not encounter data inconsistencies.

-Once you are confident you understand the above use cases, see steps for configuration on Using ClustrixDB as a Replication Master.
+Once you are confident you understand the above use cases, see steps for configuration on Using Xpand as a Replication Master.

-Feel free to contact Clustrix Support with any other questions you may have about Replication.
+Feel free to contact Xpand Support with any other questions you may have about Replication.